LanceMcCarthy/Action-AzureBlobUpload/README.md

 This GitHub Action a simple and easy way to upload any files to any blob container.

 * There are a few samples below to help you get started (under the Examples section).
+* Visit this repo's [main_release.yml workflow](https://github.com/LanceMcCarthy/Action-AzureBlobUpload/blob/main/.github/workflows/main_release.yml) to see the working tests for examples of different use cases.
-* To see a real-world production application using this Action, visit [Media File Manager](https://github.com/LanceMcCarthy/MediaFileManager) repository and review [workflow folder's](https://github.com/LanceMcCarthy/MediaFileManager/tree/main/.github/workflows) cd.yml (on [lines 113-120](https://github.com/LanceMcCarthy/MediaFileManager/blob/227d9383cc5761707c8736bd5cbfd3c6bd402ea4/.github/workflows/cd.yml#L113-L120)).
+* To see a production app using this Action, visit [Media File Manager](https://github.com/LanceMcCarthy/MediaFileManager) repo's [cd_release_sideload.yml](https://github.com/LanceMcCarthy/MediaFileManager/blob/main/.github/workflows/cd_release_sideload.yml) workflow.

 ## Inputs